imrantan/st-fpl-analyser/README.md

 - Processed transfers data (ins and outs)

 Note: The API extraction process may take some time, especially for larger leagues or when fetching data for many game weeks.

+## Author

+This Fantasy Premier League Dashboard was created by Imran Tan.
+As an avid FPL player and data enthusiast, Imran developed this tool to help fellow FPL Managers gain deeper insights into their league performance and make data-driven decisions for their teams.

 ## Contributing